luandknguyen/cs450_euro_sat/README.md

 # Train

-1. Download the dataset from [EuroSAT repo](https://github.com/phelber/eurosat).
+1. Download the dataset from the [EuroSAT repository](https://github.com/phelber/eurosat).
 2. Unzip it into the workspace root directory.
 3. Renaming it into `dataset`.
 4. Run the `Train.ipynb` notebook.